Ni-nuan/Global-Dryland-Vegetation-Expansion/README.md

+This code-related work is currently in the submission stage and can not be used casually before it is officially accepted.

 # Global Dryland Vegetation Expansion

 Code and selected processed data supporting the analysis of global dryland vegetation-cover expansion during 2000–2022.